Are you getting clicks but no conversions? There’s something seriously wrong with your marketing strategy.

 For example, let’s say you need to book a flight for a business trip.
 You know exactly where you need to go and the exact dates you need to depart and return.
 You’re all set to book.

-You go to your preferred airline’s website, add the flight to your itinerary, and entire your payment information.
+You go to your preferred airline’s website, add the flight to your itinerary, and enter your payment information.

 Then… you get an error message.